Dodger “Firsts”

 On July 5 at Dodger Stadium, the Dodgers and Montreal were the first regular season MLB game to broadcast in five languages: English, Spanish, French, Korean and Mandarin

-Peter O’Malley signs Japanese pitcher Hideo Nomo to a historic contract on February 13.
+Peter O’Malley signs Japan-born pitcher Hideo Nomo to a historic contract on February 13.
 Nomo played for the Kintetsu Buffaloes in Japan’s professional league before joining the Dodgers.
 Named 1995 National League All-Star Game starter and N.L.
-Rookie of the Year, Nomo’s success opened the door for more than 50 additional players from Japan to showcase their talents in MLB through the years.
+Rookie of the Year, Nomo’s success opened the door for many more players from Japan to showcase their talents in MLB through the years.
 He was inducted into the Japan Baseball Hall of Fame as the youngest player on July 18, 2014 and was only the third elected in his first year of eligibility

 The Dodgers set a record with five consecutive National League Rookies of the Year (1992-1996), as Todd Hollandsworth joins Eric Karros (1992), Mike Piazza (1993), Raul Mondesi (1994) and Hideo Nomo (1995) as winners of the award